 In February of 1913, the 16th Amendment to the US Constitution was passed, giving Congress the power to levy an income tax.
 Since then, Americans have been paying money, taken from their hard earned income, to the IRS to fund government functions.
 Is it a good thing, though?
 Should the income tax exist?
-I intent to present the case that the income tax is unnecessary, economically detrimental, and morally wrong.
+I intend to present the case that the income tax is unnecessary, economically detrimental, and morally wrong.

 To start with, there is no need to have an income tax in order for the government to perform its necessary functions.
 Prior to 1913, the government managed its affairs without it, mostly thanks to the few amount of responsibilities the federal government had at the time.
 During this time, the government was financed with small tariffs on imports.
 President Andrew Jackson in 1928 was able to use this revenue alone to pay off all the country’s debts.
 The markets in the United States were free and flourishing, with no government interventions, and none of the tariffs were high enough to have negative effects on the economy.